mengtest/NeonPower-Game/README.md

 SFX from Street Fighter 2 Turbo
 Illustrations from various online websites
 Various scripts online
+Background Illustrations from various sources

 Original Assets:
-Player sprites (Unit-01 from Evangelion) was done by us Background sprites done by us
-Scripting was 90% done by us
+Player sprites (Unit-01 from Evangelion) was done by us Background items done by Us (train cart, Snow platform) Scripting was 90% done by us